Letter dated May 18, 1993

 residence, referenced in the letter.
 The white

-banner atop the beam says "The Earth
+banner atop the beam says "The Earth is Alive."

 (Photo by Daralee)